Thinking cool thoughts on these hot summer days...give

 Photo by Dermot Cole of the Alaska Dispatch

-IN AMUNDSENS FOOTSTEPS has come to a
+IN AMUNDSENS FOOTSTEPS was a very difficult

 The international team have all gone in different directions and